 Another very tasty recipe is for an omelette with artichokes.
 It’s a combination of onions, garlic, artichoke and eggs.
 Straightforward recipe, yummy result.

 She retired at the age of 88 in 2004.
 For a few years the restaurant was a museum, but it is now closed.
-Thankfully her son Paule Laudon wrote down 106 recipes of his mother’s cuisine.
-His style is very clear so it’s not too difficult to prepare the dishes.
+Thankfully her daughter Paule Laudon wrote down 106 recipes of his mother’s cuisine.
+Her style is very clear so it’s not too difficult to prepare the dishes.
 The book looks like a cahier and it is edited with much love and care.
 It comes with an interesting introduction by Paule Laudon, the text of Nissa La Bella, which is the unofficial anthem of the city (O la miéu bella Nissa/Regina de li flou/Li tiéu viehi taulissa/Iéu canterai toujou/etcetera, meaning something like O my beautiful Nice/Queen of all flowers/Your old rooftops/I will always sing of you/etcetera) and pictures of the restaurant.
 The book does not contain pictures of the dishes.

 La cuisine Niçoise d’Hélène Barale (in French only) was first published in 2006 and is now in its 11th edition.
 You can buy it via the usual channels and the French publisher for € 15,90.